IranUdayanga/task/README.md

 outputs.tf:
 This file is used to define output values that you want to extract from the deployed Azure resources.
 Outputs can be useful for retrieving information about resources after they have been provisioned.
 Here's what it typically includes:

-Output Variables: Declares output variables such as key_vault_id, key_vault_uri, key_vault_name, etc. These variables represent information you want to extract from the deployed Azure Key Vault resource.
+Output Variables: Declares output variables such as key_vault_id, key_vault_uri, key_vault_name, etc.

 Value Extraction: Specifies how to extract the desired information from the Azure Key Vault resource.
 This typically involves referencing attributes of the resource using interpolation syntax.

 ---------------------------------------------------------------------

 Azure Service Principal: